cactuaroid/PrivateObjectExtensions/README.md

 PrivateObjectExtensions provides extension methods of [PrivateObject](https://docs.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.testtools.unittesting.privateobject) and [PrivateType](https://docs.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.testtools.unittesting.privatetype) for unit test projects.
 This allows you to
 - get/set private (and any other) fields/properties by simple extension methods,
-- even if the member is declared in base type.
+- even if the member is declared in base type, or
+- even if the property is getter only.

 Requirements
 ---